PMArkive/NintendoClients_wiki/PRUDP-Protocol.md

 ### Type and flags
 This field takes up two bytes in the packet header and is encoded like this: `(flags << 4) | type`.

 Even though PRUDP also supports unreliable data packets, these are never used by NEX.
-Only SYN, PING and acknowledgement packets are sent without FLAG_RELIABLE.
+SYN, PING and acknowledgement packets are always sent without FLAG_RELIABLE.

+DISCONNECT packets may be reliable (graceful disconnect) or unreliable (forced disconnect).

 | Value | Type |
 | --- | --- |